opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Manners

 PR reviews are done over comment threads in github.
-As asynchronous discussions, PR comment threads can cause anxiety for both PR owners and reviewers when disagrements surface.
+As asynchronous discussions, PR comment threads can cause anxiety for both PR authors and reviewers when disagrements surface.

 All participants in PR reviews should maintain a level head, and abide by some simple rules of etiquette:
 - Assume good intent